Renault's Clio revamp takes "Latin" swing at Fiat

 The new version of Renault's bestseller, with its black concealed door handles, two-tone interior and low-slung look, is an homage to Italian style.
 And that spells more trouble for Fiat, which won't have a new Punto for at least two more years.

-The revamped Clio, previewed in flashy red and yellow on Renault's (RENA.PA) website, will challenge Fiat's FIA.MI Punto and 500 models when dealers in France and Italy begin taking orders next week.
-It joins an updated Volkswagen (VOWG_p.DE) Polo and a new Peugeot (PEUP.PA) 208.
+The revamped Clio, previewed in flashy red and yellow on Renault's website, will challenge Fiat's Punto and 500 models when dealers in France and Italy begin taking orders next week.
+It joins an updated Volkswagen Polo and a new Peugeot 208.

 "All the main Punto competitors have had replacements, but Fiat is falling further behind," said Philippe Barrier, an auto analyst with Societe Generale, who noted that the new Renault is "very fluid, a bit Italian, with a more aggressive front end."